bigbigmdm/IMSProg/README.md

 - Insert the chip into the appropriate slot of the CH341a programmer.
 The `24xxx` and `25xxx` series chips must be inserted directly, according to the markings on the PCB of the CH341a programmer.
 The `93xxx` series chips must be inserted into the `93xxx adapter` and the adapter into the marking `25xxx` programmer slot.
 - If the chip supply voltage is 1.8 volt he must be insreted in `1.8 volt adapter` and the adapter into needed   programmer slot.
 - Plug the CH341a programmer into the USB socket your computer and running the `IMSProg`.
-- You can plug and unplug the programming device to the USB port at any time when basic operations (reading, checking, and programming) are not in progress.
+- You can plug and unplug the programmer device (CH341a) to the USB port at any time when basic operations (reading, checking, and programming) are not in progress.